Rebooting The Blogosphere (Part 1: Activities) [en]

 [fr] Il est temps de faire de l'ordre dans les catégories de CTTS.
 Je veux en garder 20-30.
 Vos suggestions sont les bienvenues.

 The time has come.
-[Wordpress now has native tagging.](http://climbtothestars.org/archives/2007/09/22/wordpress-finally-has-tags/) I’ve imported my old tags **and** my even older keywords (yeah, even though tags and keywords are slightly different… what the hell).
-I’ve created an [index page for my tags](/tags/) and an [index page for my categories](/categories/).
+WordPress now has native tagging.
+I’ve imported my old tags and my even older keywords (yeah, even though tags and keywords are slightly different… what the hell).
+I’ve created an index page for my tags and an index page for my categories.
 Go and look, then come back.

 So, what do you think?